-Five practitioners interviewed expressed willingness to learn new skills in order to improve such communication.
+Five out of six practitioners interviewed expressed willingness to learn new skills in order to improve such communication.
 The main exception was one interviewee who explained that face to face meetings and phone calls remain the best way to communicate with project participants and rather than learning different methodologies more emphasis should be used to improve established practices.

 Nonetheless, all interviewees agree that there are ways to make communications with communities they serve more rapid and effective.
 Specifically, anonymous complaint mechanisms were referenced as an area with potential for improvement.
 NCA staff interviewed reflected that very few complaints were reaching the country office, this illustrates that few people are using them - rather than there not being any complaints by project participants.

-A member of another NGO working in Pemba explained that project participants will call the phone hotline just to check that it exists but will not express any complaints due to cultural taboos.
+A member of another NGO working in Pemba explained that project participants will call the phone hotline just to check that it exists but will not express any complaints largely due to cultural taboos.
 Another aid practitioner explained that people sometimes lack the confidence to speak publicly and would be useful to have anonymous expression channels.

-These practitioners based on their experiences reflected that it is significant to adapt such mechanisms to the cultural context where complaining is seen in a negative light.
-For direct feedback therefore, a level of anonymity is desired but also clear and transparent guidelines about how the complaint is processed.
-If it is a voice call, who answers the phone?
+Based on their experiences these practitioners reflect that it is significant to adapt communication mechanisms to cultural contexts when complaining is seen in a negative light.
+For direct feedback therefore, a level of anonymity is desired but also clear and transparent guidelines about how the complaint is processed: If it is a voice call, who answers the phone?
 If it is a written complaint box, who is responsible for reading such complaints and how often?